free-cortex/framework/workflow/README.md

 mv template.yml $DESIRED_NAME.yml
 ```
 * Setting up variables for pdf documents and keys in .github/workflows/main.yml.
-See this [template.yml](../.github/workflows/template.yml) as example.
-Edit `template.yml` by changing branches and repository name.
+See this [template.yml](../.github/workflows/template.yml) as example and edit `template.yml` by changing branches and repository name that are in capital.
+You also need to change `git config --global user.name "$USERNAME"` and `git config --global user.email "$EMAIL"`

-**04.** Commit genesis in the main branch using `CI-CV` for CV (or no capital flags for CI build) in the commit
+**02.** Commit genesis in the main branch using `CI-CV` for CV (or no capital flags for CI build) in the commit
 ```
 git add .
 git commit -m "genesis commit CI-CV"